-Note: Stress-induced hyperglycemia is a blood glucose ≥ 121mg/dL or ≥ 250 mg/dL if the patients is a known diabetic or is receiving steroids.
-Grade 2 mucositis is moderate pain of the oral mucosa with or without visible ulcers that does not interfere with oral intake, but a modified diet is indicated.
+Note: Stress-induced hyperglycemia was a blood glucose ≥ 121mg/dL or ≥ 250 mg/dL if the patients has a known diagnosis of diabetes or was receiving steroids.
+Grade 2 mucositis was moderate pain of the oral mucosa with or without visible ulcers that did not interfere with oral intake, but a modified diet was indicated.

 Data Analysis